Cold Laser Therapy NYC

 - Connective tissue disorders such as sprains, strains, tendonitis, and tendon ruptures.

 - Joint injuries or disorders such as TMJ disorders, osteoarthritis, dislocations, and ligament injuries.

 - Muscle injury or disorders such as muscle bruises, contusions, muscle ruptures, and muscle shortening contractures like frozen shoulders.

-The biological effects of how Low Level Laser Therapy has been shown to significantly accelerate and enhance the body’s natural defense and repair abilities when injured.
-By reducing the duration of inflammation as well as enhancing specific repair and healing process, Low Level Laser Therapy has been proven to provide pain relief, reduce damage due to the injury and loss of function.
-Low Level Laser Therapy enables the body to have a more rapid repair and stronger tissues once healed.
+The biological effects of how Low-Level Laser Therapy has been shown to significantly accelerate and enhance the body’s natural defense and repair abilities when injured.
+By reducing the duration of inflammation as well as enhancing specific repair and healing process, Low-Level Laser Therapy has been proven to provide pain relief, reduce damage due to the injury and loss of function.
+Low-Level Laser Therapy enables the body to have more rapid repair and stronger tissues once healed.